imodpasteur/LoopExtrusion/README.md

 ## Anchor-anchor analysis

-The directory **Anchor-anchor_analysis** contains a python script for estimating the proportion of Closed, Extrusion and Free states from simulations of localisations of 2 anchors surrounding a loop in microscopy images.
+The directory **Anchor-anchor_analysis** contains a python script for estimating the proportion of Closed, Extrusion and Free states from simulations of localisations of 2 anchors encompassing a loop in microscopy images.

 From the simulated anchor coordinates given in **simulated_data_subsample** directory, the script first computes the difference distribution of the two anchors.
 Assuming Normal distributions for Closed and Free states, the script then estimates the standard deviations for these 2 states ( $\sigma_{closed}$ and $\sigma_{free}$ ).
 None parameter is estimated for Extrusion state since it can be modeled as an integral of Normal distribution with standard deviation varying from $\sigma_{closed}$ to $\sigma_{free}$.
 We end up with a 3-state model.